Last Updated on June 19, 2022 by Quantified Trading

 The Medallion Fund has outside investors, but for the most part, it manages money for the insiders.
 Do they keep the best strategies for themselves?

-Perhaps, but the main reason for the lower returns for the other funds are different strategies and holding times.
+Perhaps, but the main reason for the lower returns for the other funds are different strategies and time frames.
 The mandate is quite simply different.

 The managers use math and statistical models to both predict and execute trades – all automatic – looking for what the models say are non-random events and not likely caused by chance.